BabyblueSheep/pizza-tower-ap/README.md

 # Compilation
 When cloning, use `git clone --recurse-submodules` or `git submodule update --init` to also copy all submodules.
 Use `dotnet build ArchipelagoPizzaTower.Patcher.Console` to build the app as normal.

-Note that, for now, you need to either have an OpenSSL installation in `C:\Program Files\OpenSSL-Win64` or change the installation yourself in `Configuration Properties > Linker > General > Additional Library Directories`.
-I don't know if you can freely distribute OpenSSL, sorry.
+Note that you may need to change linker settings for `crypt32` to work properly.
+I'm unsure if it's allowed to freely distribute it.
+Same goes for the OpenSSL certificate, but you can [get one here](https://curl.se/docs/caextract.html).

 # License
 All code is licensed under the GNU General Public License version 3.
 See the `LICENSE.txt` file for full details.